 Sunflower got its name because the flowers turn toward the sun.
 Some kinds of sunflowers are grown for food, seeds, and oil.
 A sunflower head can produce up to 1,000 seeds.

 You can eat both the leaves and stem from the Sunflower microgreens.
 They are as tasty if you eat them raw or cooked.
-Just remember that if you chose to cock them, add them to your dish after you take them off the heat.
+Just remember that if you chose to cook them, add them to your dish after you take them off the heat.
 In this way, they will maintain their crunchiness.

 General Nutrition & Benefits